Minnesota Weather: Twin Cities To See 2-4 Inches Of Snow Tuesday

-Tuesday’s high temperature in the metro will be 23, so it won’t be a cold day, and it won’t be anything like last week’s storm, which kicked off with temperatures in the 40s and rain, before temps fell into the 20s, the rain froze, then several inches of snow was plopped on top of it all.
+Tuesday’s high temperature in the Twin Cities will be 23 degrees, so it won’t be a cold day, and it won’t be anything like last week’s storm, which kicked off with temperatures in the 40s and rain, before temps fell into the 20s, the rain froze, then several inches of snow was plopped on top of it all.

 RELATED: MnDOT Making Preparations With Another Round Of Snow Set To Arrive Tuesday

-Shaffer says this will just be a traditional light snow event that will cause issues on the roadways.
-The system will push into southwestern Minnesota Tuesday after 9 a.m., and will make it to the Twin Cities between noon and 2 p.m., and then enter western Wisconsin by 3 p.m.
+According to WCCO meteorologists, this winter storm will be a traditional light snow event that will cause issues on the roadways.
+The system will push into southwestern Minnesota around 8 a.m.
+Tuesday, and will make it to the Twin Cities between noon and 2 p.m., and then enter western Wisconsin by 3 p.m.

 The National Weather Service has issued a widespread Winter Weather Advisory in Minnesota due to the havoc this storm will create on the roads in the afternoon and evening hours.
 Iowa will be under a Winter Storm Warning, with 6 to 10 inches of snow possible in a few areas.
 That will not be the case in Minnesota.